itslea/itslea/README.md

-👋 Hey, I’m Lea, master's student of applied computer science.
+👋 <b>Hey, I’m Lea, master's student of applied computer science.</b>

 <!---
 itslea/itslea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.